-Of all the chameleons I’ve worked with, I have a special place in my heart for the veiled chameleon (Chamaeleo calyptratus).
-From their wide variety of color patterns to their groovy looking casque on top of their head… This is one cool critter!
+Of all the chameleons I’ve worked with, I have a special place in my heart for the veiled chameleon.
+From their wide variety of color patterns to their groovy looking casque on top of their head… These cool chams can be found in Yemen and Saudi Arabia and prefer woodlands, tree-lined roadways, and even gardens.
+This is one cool critter!
 Read more to see what is so interesting about these amazing reptiles.

 First the Stats…

 Weight: Up to 6 ounces

 Lifespan: Up to 6 years

 Now on to the Facts!